andreivisan/andreivisan.github.io/_posts/2015-11-12-android-volley-synchronous-request.md

 }
 ```

-Now let's call fetchData and use the respose that comes from the webservice:
+Now let's call fetchData and use the response that comes from the webservice:

 ```java
 public void useData() {